-- Represents less than 1% of our total outstanding shares. - Except as indicated otherwise below, the business address of our directors and executive officers is Building 7, No. 5, Nangonghe Road, Linping Street, Yuhang District, Hangzhou, Zhejiang, 311100, People's Republic of China - For each person and group included in this column, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the total number of shares outstanding and the number of shares such person or group has the right to acquire upon exercise of option, warrant or other right within 60 days after the date of April 29, 2021. - For each person or group included in this column, percentage of total voting power represents voting power based on both Class A and Class B ordinary shares held by such person or group with respect to all outstanding shares of our Class A and Class B ordinary shares as a single class.
+\ Represents less than 1% of our total outstanding shares.

+- \\ Except as indicated otherwise below, the business address of our directors and executive officers is 12 Marina View, #20-02B, Asia Square Tower 2, Singapore, 018961 - \\\ For each person and group included in this column, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of the total number of shares outstanding and the number of shares such person or group has the right to acquire upon exercise of option, warrant or other right within 60 days after the date of April 27, 2023. - \\\\ For each person or group included in this column, percentage of total voting power represents voting power based on both Class A and Class B ordinary shares held by such person or group with respect to all outstanding shares of our Class A and Class B ordinary shares as a single class.
 Each holder of our Class A ordinary shares is entitled to one vote per share.
 Each holder of our Class B ordinary shares is entitled to 20 votes per share.
-Our Class B ordinary shares are convertible at any time by the holder into Class A ordinary shares on a one for one basis, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances. - (1) Represents (1) 46,625,783 Class B ordinary shares held by Top Max Limited and (2) 112,493 Class A ordinary shares held by Top One Limited.
-Top Max Limited is a company incorporated in the British Virgin Islands with limited liability wholly owned by Vista Eternity (PTC) Limited, or Vista Eternity, a trustee under the Hu Family Trust in which Mr. Dong Hu, our chairman of the board of directors and chief executive officer, is the settlor and the investment manager.
+Our Class B ordinary shares are convertible at any time by the holder into Class A ordinary shares on a one for one basis, while Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances. - (1) Represents (1) 1,554,192 Class B ordinary shares held by Top Max Limited and (2) 3,750 Class A ordinary shares held by Top One Limited.
+Top Max Limited is a company incorporated in the British Virgin Islands with limited liability wholly owned by Vista Eternity (PTC) Limited, or Vista Eternity, a trustee under the Hu Family Trust in which Mr. Dong Hu, our chairman of the board of directors, chief executive officer and chief financial officer, is the settlor and the investment manager.
 Top One Limited, a company incorporated in the British Virgin Islands, is, among others, approximately 2.2% owned by Mr. Dong Hu.
-The registered addresses of both of Top Max Limited and Top One Limited is Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands. - Heights Capital Management, Inc. ("Heights Capital"), serves as the investment manager to CVI Investments, Inc. ("CVI"), and as such may exercise voting and dispositive power over the Class A ordinary shares held by CVI and may be deemed to beneficially own these Class A ordinary shares.
+The registered addresses of both of Top Max Limited and Top One Limited is Vistra Corporate Services Centre, Wickhams Cay II, Road Town, Tortola, VG1110, British Virgin Islands. - (2) Heights Capital Management, Inc. ("Heights Capital"), serves as the investment manager to CVI Investments, Inc. ("CVI"), and as such may exercise voting and dispositive power over the Class A ordinary shares held by CVI and may be deemed to beneficially own these Class A ordinary shares.
 William Walmsley, Director of CVI Investments, Inc., may also be deemed to beneficially own these Class A ordinary shares, as may Brian Sopinsky, Secretary of Heights Capital Management, Inc. Mr. Kobinger disclaims any such beneficial ownership of the securities.
 Each of Messrs.
 Walmsley and Sopinsky, CVI and Heights Capital disclaims beneficial ownership of these Class A ordinary shares except to the extent of their pecuniary interest therein.
 The address of the principal business office of Mr. Walmsley and CVI Investments, Inc. is P.O.
 Box 309GT, Ugland House, South Church Street, George Town, Grand Cayman, KY1-1104, Cayman Islands.
 The address of the principal business office of Mr. Sopinsky and Heights Capital Management, Inc. is 101 California Street, Suite 3250, San Francisco, California 94111.
+The number of Class A ordinary shares held by CVI is based on information included in Amendment No. 2 to the Schedule 13-G filed by CVI with the SEC on February 10, 2023 reporting it's beneficial ownership of Class A ordinary shares.